roeeabiri/Expensify-python/README.md

 Or download and extract the project files to a folder (e.g., ExpensifyVENV).

+Create and Activate a Virtual Environment:

-Set Up a Virtual Environment (recommended): python3 -m venv . source bin/activate  # On Windows: .\Scripts\activate
+To keep dependencies isolated, create a virtual environment:python3 -m venv .

+Activate the virtual environment:source bin/activate  # On Windows: .\Scripts\activate

-Verify tkinter:
+Why?
+A virtual environment ensures that the project uses its own Python environment, avoiding conflicts with other projects.

+Install Dependencies:

+The project has no external dependencies (see requirements.txt).
-Run the following to check if tkinter is installed:python3 -c "import tkinter"
+Verify that tkinter is available:python3 -c "import tkinter"

 If you get an error, install tkinter:sudo apt-get install python3-tk